openSUSE/dietrich/README.md

 1. Pick a `*.ditamap` file and run the script on it:
    `./ditatodocbook.sh [DITAMAP-FILE]`
-1. Find the output in the subdirectory "converteddocbook" of the directory of your `*.ditamap` file
+2. Find the output in the subdirectory `converted/[NAME-OF-DITAMAP]` of the directory in which your `*.ditamap` file is located
-1. You can now run `daps validate` on the generated content:
+3. You can now run `daps validate` on the generated content.